klautless/officerballs/officerballs.thetambourine/README.md

 # the tambourine
-a collection of several spawners which will respawn at fixed positions indefinitely.
+a collection of several spawners for hosts which will respawn at fixed positions indefinitely.
-other players will not see these spawns unless you are host.

 caution: you WILL be kicked from cove (dedicated) lobbies using this as non-host. don't enable these there!

 spawners included: meteor, ripple, permanent bait, void portal.
 ## instructions